The Grisaille The Simplest Form of Underpainting

-Underpaintings allow the artist to focus on the values (degree of light or dark) without the added complexity of color.
+Painting a grisaille allows clear focus on the values (degree of light or dark) without the added complexity of color.
 When working with full color, it becomes easy to misjudge the actual value, particularly with intense, saturated colors.
-For example, here is one of my paintings.

-It would be easy to look at the intense red of the pomegranate and assume it was quite bright.
+It would be easy to look at the intense red of the pomegranate above and assume it was quite bright.
 If I were to start painting it with full color, I might make the mistake of painting it with too high of a value.
-When I filter out the color, however, it becomes clear that the red is fairly dark – all middle values except for a few highlights.
+With the color filtered out, however, it becomes clear that the red is fairly dark – all middle values except for a few highlights.
 By focusing only on value at this stage, it becomes easier to make them accurate.
-A correct start makes a correct result more likely.